Skip to main content

 Risk management

-Fortum’s Board of Directors approves the Group Risk Policy that defines the objective, main principles and division of responsibilities for risk management.
-The Group Risk Policy also includes a description of the main features of the risk management process which is applicable to all processes including financial reporting.
-Comprehensive information about risks and risk management is available in Financial Statements and Operating and Financial Review, as well as in Corporate Governance Statement that are part of Fortum's annual reporting entity.
+Fortum’s Board of Directors approves the Group Risk Policy that defines the objective and the main principles and responsibilities for risk management.
+The Group Risk Policy also includes a description of the main features of the risk management process applicable to all processes.

 Risk management framework and objectives

-The risk management systems have been designed to support Fortum’s Board of Directors, Audit and Risk Committee, Fortum’s Executive Management as well as the operative business in fulfilling their duties in relation to risk management.
+The risk management systems have been designed to support Fortum’s Board of Directors, Audit and Risk Committee, Fortum’s Leadership Team as well as the operative business in fulfilling their duties in relation to risk management.
 The objectives of the risk management systems are to:

-• Support Fortum’s Board of Directors and Fortum Executive Management (FEM) in the development of the Group strategy,
+• Support Fortum’s Board of Directors and Fortum Leadership Team (FLT) in the development of the Group strategy

-• Support business in achieving agreed targets within acceptable risk levels so that Fortum’s ability to meet financial commitments is not compromised,
+• Support Fortum in achieving agreed targets within the defined risk appetite so that Fortum’s ability to meet financial commitments and maintain a strong investment grade rating of at least BBB is not compromised

-• Ensure the understanding of Fortum’s material risks and uncertainties,
+• Ensure the understanding of Fortum’s material risks, opportunities and uncertainties

 Risk management organisation